keytowin/ktw-lor/README.md

   * will beep if there is only one section
 * Shift+Tab: Previous section
   * will beep if there is only one section
+* Enter: Activate
+  * will beep if action is not yet implemented
+* PgUp: Scroll up
+  * when mouse is in a scrollable area
+* PgDown: Scroll down
+  * when mouse is in a scrollable area
 * q: Exit